...

 Can a person in a wheelchair live alone?

-Yes, it’s possible; with modifications in crucial areas such as bathrooms, doors, and the kitchen, as well as specially designed tools, people on a wheelchair can pull off living alone.
+Yes, it’s possible; with modifications in crucial areas such as bathrooms, doors, and the kitchen, as well as specially designed tools, people in wheelchairs can live alone.

-But you shouldn’t rule out human help, especially when you need it.
+But you shouldn’t rule out human help, especially when needed.

 Please keep reading to find out how a disabled person can live on their own.